 One way to monetize your platform is to charge event creators monthly or yearly for access to your platform.
 Moreover, you can come up with different subscription types and consider creating something like premium access with a set of exclusive features or even more audience engagement.
 Eventbrite can actually supply you with some ideas on subscriptions for your ticket distribution platform.

 Here’s another alternative: instead of filtering event creators into different levels of subscribers, you can charge a commission fee for every event or for every ticket sold.
 In this case, it’s a good idea to provide all platform features for free, as you’re interested in ticket sales yourself.
 For instance, Ticketfly uses a special integration for selling ticket and charges event creators a certain fee per ticket.

 You can also consider combining these two monetization options.
-You could charge some kind of commission at a certain subscription level, such as when event creators fully utilize all event promotion mechanisms.
+You could charge some kind of commission at a certain subscription level, such as when event creators fully utilize all possible mechanisms on event promotion websites.
 Or, on the contrary, your commission could decrease the more premium the subscription.
 Take Ticketmaster as an example when thinking about how to mix up monetization methods.

 Taking into account all the things we’ve mentioned above, building a ticket distribution platform requires a lot of effort along with a clear strategy and tactical thinking.
 There’s also another important resource involved in creating a platform, and that’s a team of professionals.
 We’d be glad to help you with full-cycle ticketing platform development and then maintain your app after it’s released.
 Feel free to contact us with any ideas you have.
 We’ll help you translate them into reality.